15 Days Everest Gokyo Valley Trekking

 Includes

-• Welcome/ farewell dinner in an authentic restaurant
+• Welcome/ farewell dinner in an authentic restaurant.

-• Kathmandu to Lukla to Kathmandu flight with airport departure tax
+• Kathmandu to Lukla to Kathmandu flight with airport departure tax.

-• National Park entrance fee and Trekkers’ Information Management System( TIMS card)
+• National Park entrance fee and Trekkers’ Information Management System( TIMS card).

-• Three meals a day; breakfast, lunch and dinner and tea/coffee during the trekking.
+• Three meals a day; breakfast, lunch, and dinner and tea/coffee during the trekking.

-• First aid kit box
+• First aid kit box.

-• Trekking Planner Inc’s sleeping bag, down jackets, T-shirt, cap, duffle bags, city and trekking route maps – if necessary.
+• Trekking Planner Inc.’s sleeping bag, down jackets, T-shirt, cap, duffle bags, city and trekking route maps – if necessary.

-• Arrangement of emergency evacuation service (should have insurance for emergency evacuation and will be paid by your travel insurance company)
+• Arrangement of emergency evacuation service (should have insurance for emergency evacuation and will be paid by your travel insurance company).

-• All applicable government and local taxes per the itinerary
+• All applicable government and local taxes per the itinerary.

 Excludes

-• All meals and accommodation in Kathmandu
+• All meals and accommodation in Kathmandu.

-• Personal travel and health Insurance, Insurance for helicopter evacuation
+• Personal travel and health Insurance, Insurance for helicopter evacuation.

-• Your Personal expenses such as ( laundry, baggage charge, phone calls, battery recharge, bar and beverage bill, boiled or bottle water, hot and cold shower, extra porter.. etc)
+• Your Personal expenses such as ( laundry, baggage charge, phone calls, battery recharge, bar and beverage bill, boiled or bottled water, hot and cold shower, extra porter.. etc).

-• The Tips to the trekking crews and drive
+• The Tips to the trekking crews and drive.

-• Extra expenses due to flight delays, strikes, weather condition or any event out of our control
+• Extra expenses due to flight delays, strikes, weather conditions, or any event out of our control.

 FAQs